kamax-matrix/mxisd/docs/features/authentication.md

 `matrix.domain` and will still probably have the correct value.

 `value` is the base internal URL of the Homeserver, without any `/_matrix/..` or trailing `/`.

+### Optional features

+The following features are available after you have a working Advanced setup:

+- Username rewrite: Allows you to rewrite the username of a regular login/pass authentication to a 3PID, that then gets resolved using the regular lookup process.
+Most common use case is to allow login with numerical usernames on synapse, which is not possible out of the box.

 #### Username rewrite
 In mxisd config: